Changes to the Aliens Act 2021

 You may count income from one or more part-time jobs, and parental benefits or sickness benefits, if you have ongoing employment, and your parental leave or sick leave is not assessed to be longer than 18 months.

 You may not count income from a family member, wealth or returns from capital, unemployment insurance (unemployment benefits) or various forms of grants or scholarships.

-You meet the maintenance requirement if your income per month from your employment or company covers your housing costs and the so-called normal amount for a single adult.
-The normal amount for 2021 is SEK 5,016 per month for a single adult.
+You meet the maintenance requirement if your income per month from your employment or company covers your housing costs and the so-called standard amount for a single adult.
+The standard amount for 2023 is SEK 5,717 per month for a single adult.

 Temporary residence permits, for example for doctoral studies and research, have other maintenance requirements.

 If the requirements for a permanent residence permit are not met

 If you cannot be granted a permanent residence permit but there is reason to extend a residence permit for doctoral studies, then the Swedish Migration Agency will examine it without the applicant having to request it.
 If there is nothing that shows that there are other reasons for the permit, the Swedish Migration Agency does not have an obligation to investigate any other reasons.

 If you do not meet the requirements for a permanent residence permit, you may still be able to obtain a extended, temporary residence permit, if you meet the requirements.